800 E. Summit St.,

 ALEKS Mathematics Reassessment

 Students may improve their mathematics placement score by taking an ALEKS Reassessment.
 Prior to reassessment, students are required to work in the ALEKS Learning Modules.
 The learning modules allow students to practice math skills at their own pace while advancing through different topics within an assessment pie chart.
-Students are encouraged to achieve 80% mastery of the pie chart in order to have an excellent chance of improving their placement score during the reassessment.
+Students are encouraged to accomplish 80 of the pie chart topics in order to potentially improve their placement score when taking the proctored reassessment.
 Students may work within the learning modules up to six months from the time they first access them provided the learning modules and reassessment is done within the one-year expiration date.